 Some conspiracy theorists postulate that the "slow the typist down" story was simply a ploy by Dvorak enthusiasts to try and undermine the QWERTY keyboard layout.
 (Reading Malt's paper, it is obvious that she was familiar with and used the Dvorak keyboard - she even references one of his works in her paper - as well as the QWERTY keyboard in her research, and she never mentioned this conspiracy.)
 I've heard it similarly argued that Ms Malt's paper was produced to try and "sell" the Maltron keyboard.
 This blithely ignores the simple fact that the keyboard is the result of the research published in this paper, and not the other way round.
-The paper egg came before the chicken keyboard.
+The paper egg came before the keyboard chicken.

 As mentioned above, this article is not about whether Ms Malt was correct in her claim, but merely to disprove the myth that the myth of the QWERTY keyboard IS a myth.
 There is, in black and white, concrete evidence to belie this myth.
 Given that this is a refereed paper, to truly refute Ms Malt one would need to undertake diligent research in order to find some document or other which clearly states that this was NOT the case.
 Simply stating that something is wrong or not true just doesn't get one anywhere.